 So what about backyard mosquito control for water features like fountains and ponds?
 There are other methods of mosquito control available just for this.

-Mosquito discs are doughnut-shaped rings that you can float in a pond, birdbath or other water feature.
-They slowly release Bti (Bacillus thuringiensis israelensis), which is a bacteria that kills mosquito larva but is harmless to humans, pets and other wildlife.
+Mosquito discs are doughnut-shaped rings that you can float in a pond, birdbath, or another water feature.
+They slowly release Bti (Bacillus thuringiensis israelensis), which is a bacteria that kills mosquito larva but is harmless to humans, pets, and other wildlife.
 Bti is a different strain of Bt from that used by gardeners to control the larvae of caterpillars and other garden pests and is effective in controlling mosquito problems.

 Making sure your pond has live fish will also help with mosquito control as they will happily feast on any mosquito larva that appear in the water.